SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 ### Operation handling

-Operations are always created with status "PENDING".
+Operations are always created with status PENDING.
 Devices are responsible for moving operations along into different statuses in their lifecycle.
-Before beginning processing an operation the device agent must update its status to "EXECUTING".
-After processing is completed the device must set the operation status to "SUCCESSFUL" or "FAILED" depending on the outcome
+Before beginning processing an operation the device agent must update its status to EXECUTING.
+After processing is completed the device must set the operation status to SUCCESSFUL or FAILED depending on the outcome

 **SmartREST2**